 To manage the acquired portfolios, DDM's strategy is to partner up with a multitude of outsourced collection agencies in each local market, in order to optimize collections from each portfolio.
 These processes are built into DDM's proprietary IT system FUSION, either as business rules or as an automated process.
-As a result of DDM outsourcing the collection process, the Company can select the best-suited collection agency for a specific group of receivables.
+As a result of DDM outsourcing the collection process, the Company can select the best-suited collection agency for a specific group of receivables, whilst partially in-sourcing the collection for larger corporate secured receivables.